nodeshift-archived/license-reporter/README.md

     --silent              hides the console output                [default: false] --html                outputs the license in html format to license.html [default: false]
-    --whitelist           file containing licenses that are whitelisted [default: false]
+    --whitelist           file containing licenses that are white listed [default: false]
     --merge               merge license.xml files                 [default: false]
     --merge-product-name  the name the product which the license.xml are part of